Kilo-Loco/drafts/room-booking-ios/README.md

 Now that we have a blank data modeling canvas, we can start adding our models.

-The prototype will allow different users to "sign in" by simpling providing a username.
+The prototype will allow different users to "sign in" by providing a username.
 Let's add a `User` model that will simply have an `id` and `username`.

 ![User model](assets/user-model.png)